 If you answered yes to any of these questions, consider making childproofing modifications to your window coverings.
 Below we’ve listed the most common child safety issues and sources for free safety repair kits.
 One solution or a combination of solutions may apply, depending on the window covering’s style, use and accessibility to young children.

 Most window covering retailers provide child safety devices free of charge.
 Call the Window Covering Safety Council at 1-800-506-4636 to find a retailer near you, or to request free safety devices listed below:

 Install Separate Tassels on Pull Cords

-The tassel is the plastic thimble-like piece at the end of the pull cord, often it creates a loop of the two or more cords used to raise or lower the blind.
+The tassel is the plastic thimble-like piece at the end of the pull cord, often it creates a loop of the cords used to raise or lower the blind.
 To fix this dangerous loop, lower the blind completely and cut the pull cord(s) as close to the top of the blind as possible.
-Remove the equalizer cleat (which on some styles hold the cords together, creating another loop) and install one tassel on each cord.
-And of course, do not retie the cords as the bottom – that creates a loop!
+Remove the equalizer cleat (which holds the cords together near the header on some styles) and install one tassel on each cord.
+And of course, do not retie the cords as the bottom — that creates another loop!

 This repair will cause the pull cord tassel to separate into two pieces when pressure is applied.